HmmHmmmm/GameEventPlugin/README.md

 **Features of plugin**<br>
 - This plugin can create many forms of event.
-Depends on the start command
+Depends on `command start`
 - RunEvent() Will run the present event count down the end, And the event will reset all players who have previously performed this event, And set a new time
 - PresentEvent() Is the present event that needs to be run
 - NextEvent() Will start a new event after the present event runs to completion (If you set it)